Arlo-real/reverseqr/README.md

 Try it [here](https://reverseqr.qzz.io/) (uptime not guaranteed)

 ## Why I did this
-When I use a PC I do not trust (like a school PC with an outdated version of Windows and a disabled antivirus (for some reason I still have not figured out)) I do not want to plug in any USB stick or open my password manager, which is problematic since my passwords are 10+ characters long and randomly generated.
+When I use a PC I do not trust (like a school PC with an outdated version of Windows and a disabled antivirus (for some reason I still have not figured out)), I do not want to plug in any USB stick or open my password manager, which is problematic since my passwords are 10+ characters long and randomly generated.
 I often resolve to typing them by hand, which is annoying.
 Now, I can simply open up this website and scan the QR code to transfer anything from my phone to the PC.

 ## Features